Free Prague Walking Tour:

 11. The Prague Meridian:

 About The Prague Meridian: In 1650, Prague’s Habsburg ruler Ferdinand III added a large Marian Holy Trinity Column (photo) to Old Town Square honoring the Peace of Westphalia agreement which ended the 30 Years War.
-In exchange for the peace locals had to accept Catholicism and give up some religious freedoms.
+In exchange for the peace, locals had to accept Catholicism and give up some religious freedoms.
 Capped with a statue of the Virgin Mary, the column was so tall that it was quickly turned into a large sundial.
-A long North-South line in the pavement, called the Prague Meridian, was added from the base of the column toward the North and was tipped with a golden marker.
-Whenever the shadow from the Marian Column passed the Meridian marker it marked celestial noon which is when the day’s light is halfway over.
+As part of this dial, 60-foot-long line in the pavement called the Prague Meridian was added from the base of the Mary Column toward the North and was tipped with a golden marker.
+Whenever the shadow from the Marian Column passed the Meridian line it marked celestial noon which is when the day’s light is halfway over.

-The concept of celestial noon may seem foreign now, but back in Medieval times people kept track of time more by the day light hours instead of a standardized clock.
-Both the night time and day light hours were still divided into 12 hours, but the length of those hours were adjusted based on the season.
+The concept of celestial noon may seem foreign now, but back in Medieval times, people kept track of time more by the daylight hours instead of a standardized clock.
+Both the night time and daylight hours were divided into 12 hours, but the length of those hours was adjusted based on the season.
 No matter the time for year, Noon always fell halfway through daylight and Midnight was actually at midnight.
-Local citizens became frustrated by almost 400 year of Habsburg rule and viewed the column as a symbol of oppression.
-It boiled over in 1918 when demonstrators tore the Column down, but an outline of the base and the Meridian line can still be seen in the pavement of Old Town Square.
+Local citizens became frustrated by almost 400 years of Habsburg rule (1526-1918) and viewed the column as a symbol of oppression.
+The situation boiled over in 1918 when demonstrators tore the Mary Column down, but an outline of the base and the Meridian line can still be seen in the pavement of Old Town Square.

 12. White Horse Restaurant:

-Hours: Daily 11am-1am; reservations suggested for inside dinning.
+Hours: Daily 9am-Midnight; reservations suggested for inside dining.
 Restaurant Address: Old Town Square #20.
 Restaurant Website: (HERE).

 13. The Storch House: